datapplab/AutoClass/README.md

 Please cite our paper when using this open-source module or the AutoClass method:

-Li H, Brouwer C, Luo W. Composite Deep Neural Network for In-Depth Cleaning of Single-Cell RNA-Seq Data.
+Li H, Brouwer C, Luo W. A Universal and Robust Deep Neural Network for Single-Cell RNA-Seq Data Cleaning.